 Joe has traveled across America and around the world for Action News 5.
 He visited the People’s Republic of China for three weeks in 1986 to cover a visit by representatives of Memphis In May International Festival, which honored China in 1987.
-The newsman went on assignment to Italy in 1992 to prepare a documentary on the Memphis-bound Wonders cultural series exhibition from the Vatican Museums.
+The reporter went on assignment to Italy in 1992 to prepare a documentary on the Memphis-bound Wonders cultural series exhibition from the Vatican Museums.
 During that assignment, he met Pope John Paul II and recorded the exchange for broadcast on Action News 5.
 Joe told the Holy Father, “The people of Memphis send you their warmest greetings.”
 The Pontiff responded in his Polish accent, “God-a-bless-Tennessee.”
 Joe later spent 25 days in Atlanta, covering Memphians and Mid-Southerners attending the 1996 Centennial Olympic Games.

 In 2009, Joe was named “Newsmaker of the Year” by the Memphis Gridiron Show, Inc., an award he cherishes because it was once bestowed on Joe’s hero, the late entertainer Danny Thomas, founder of St. Jude Children’s Research Hospital.
-Joe’s other 2009 honors include Volunteer Fundraiser of the Year from the Association of Fund Raising Professionals (AFP/Memphis Chapter) as well as the Ave Maria Award for years of service to the Ave Maria Nursing Home in Bartlett, Tennessee.
+Joe’s other 2009 honors include Volunteer Fundraiser of the Year from the Association of Fund-Raising Professionals (AFP/Memphis Chapter) as well as the Ave Maria Award for years of service to the Ave Maria Nursing Home in Bartlett, Tennessee.
 In 2008, Christian Brothers University made Joe the 14th recipient of the Maurelian Medal, CBU’s highest award for service to the university or community.

 Diversity Memphis (formerly the National Council of Christians and Jews) named Joe 2008 Humanitarian of the Year along with four other Memphians noted for community service.
 Birch received the 2008 St. Peter the Rock Award for his service to St. Peter Villa, the nursing home and rehabilitation center where Joe’s beloved father spent the last year and a half of his life.
 In 2007, the Metropolitan Inter-Faith Association introduced the Joe Birch Media Award, presented to those who use the tools of communications to enlighten the community about MIFA’s myriad of services.
 Joe was the first winner of the award.

-Joe has delivered MIFA Meals on Wheels (Route #12) once a week for nearly 20 years.
+Joe has delivered MIFA Meals on Wheels (Route #12) once a week for 20 years.
 In this time, Joe has been blessed with countless friendships with MIFA clients.
 One client, Ms. Rosa Wright of 597 Mississippi Blvd., was 105 years of age when she asked Joe and others to repair her dilapidated home.
 He prepared a news report about the “Matriarch of Mississippi Boulevard” who was radically independent and refused to move even in the face of drug dealers who pedaled illegal substances just a few feet from Ms. Wright’s front door.
-The 2004 news report prompted responses from many kind souls and led to the complete renovation of Ms. Wright’s residence by the good people of Le Moyne Owen College Community Development Corporation, Home Depot and many others.
+The 2004 news report prompted responses from many kind souls and led to the complete renovation of Ms. Wright’s residence by the good people of Le Moyne Owen College Community Development Corporation, Home Depot, and many others.
 At no cost to her, Ms. Wright enjoyed her refurbished home until the summer of 2007.
-She died December 7, 2007 at the age of 109.
+She died December 7, 2007, at the age of 109.

 The Memphis and Shelby County Optimist Respect for Law Committee named Joe “Citizen of the Year” in 2007 for his Taking Back Our Neighborhoods reports and other community building efforts.

-Joe is the co-founder and longtime race director of what’s now the Orion 5K Run-Walk for St. Patrick Community Outreach, Inc., a 501(c)(3) non-profit agency that serves children and families in 38126, the city’s most impoverished zip code.
+Joe is the co-founder and longtime race director of what is now the Orion 5K Run-Walk for St. Patrick Community Outreach, Inc., a 501(c)(3) non-profit agency that serves children and families in 38126, the city’s most impoverished zip code.
 A crowd of 1,708 runners plus their families and enjoyed the 2018 Orion 5K, which ends with a magnificent party on the east side of FedExForum.

 In the aftermath of the 9/11 terror attacks, Joe visited New York City to deliver the $527,000 Action News 5 collected to help the United Way of New York City and the agencies and people they serve.